 Forest risk commodity Risk driver Geographical scale Description of risk Potential impact Timeframe Direct operations/ supply chain Likelihood Magnitude of impact Management methods Timber Negative media coverage Region Crest Nicholson is a leader in the UK housing industry for sustainability.
-Industry, consumer, and partner trust (such as local planning authorities) is dependent on the company acting responsibly in terms of environmental and social issues, including the procurement of sustainably sourced timber products.
-Possible negative media coverage from being found to have procured illegal timber products could impact upon our long-standing reputation for sustainability and the trust built with stakeholders.
-Reduced stock price (market valuation) Other: Declining standing in industry benchmarks; reduction in planning consents and land acquisitions 3-6 years Direct operations Unlikely Low Crest Nicholson's primary method to manage this risk is to have a robust and transparent procedure in place to support the commitments we make in our Sustainable Procurement policies.
-Crest Nicholson is also committed to be transparent in its performance against our timber policy and associated action plan.
-Results from our annual timber audit is published on our corporate website and reported publicly through our Integrated Report Summary document.
-We openly discuss challenges and opportunities we face to meet our stretching targets for sourcing sustainable timber
+Industry, consumer, and partner trust (such as local planning authorities) is dependent on the company acting responsibly in terms of environmental and social issues, including the procurement of sustainably sourced Reduced stock price (market valuation) Other: Declining standing in industry benchmarks; reduction in planning consents and land acquisitions 3-6 years Direct operations Unlikely Low Crest Nicholson's primary method to manage this risk is to have a robust and transparent procedure in place to support the commitments we make in our Sustainable Procurement policies.
+Crest Nicholson is also committed to be transparent in its performance